-If one of your favorite hobbies is painting wildlife and you’re looking for invaluable painting tips, which will help you create more realistic paintings, simply continue reading.
+If you’re looking for a hobby to possibly make money from, you can click to read more, or you could find a more relaxing and fulfilling hobby like painting wildlife.
+So, if you’re looking for invaluable painting tips, which will help you create more realistic paintings, simply continue reading.
 As you’ll discover a helpful guide to painting realistic wildlife paintings.

 Art tips: How to paint realistic wildlife paintings